pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml.hbs.md

   then the option with `dependsOn` is visible.
 Otherwise, it is hidden.
   Ensure the value matches the dataType of the `dependsOn` option.
   For example, a multi-value option (`dataType = [string]`) such as a `checkbox` uses `[matched-value]` to trigger another option when `matched-value` (and only `matched-value`) is selected.
-See the section below for more clarifications about `dependsOn`.
+See the following section for more clarifications about `dependsOn`.

 #### <a id="depends-on-multi-value"></a> DependsOn and multi-value dataType
 `dependsOn` tests for strict equality, even for multi-valued options.
-This means that a multi-valued option should not be used to trigger several other options unfolding, one for each value.
+This means that a multi-valued option must not be used to trigger several other options unfolding, one for each value.
 Instead, use several single-valued options:

 Instead of